-Thermal transport in low-dimensional systems is of central importance for applications.
-By properly controlling thermal properties it is possible to enhance the device performance.
-In electronic applications, high values of both electronic and phononic conductances are desired.
-On the other hand a low phonon conductance is required in order to have efficient thermoelectric energy conversion.
-In semiconductor materials heat transport is governed mostly by phonons and it is previously shown that the thermal conduction is strongly influenced by device dimensions \cite{dresselhaus_1D}.
-For example, it was observed recently that phonon conduction can be reduced without effecting the electronic transport importantly in Si nanowires which leads to an enhancement in the thermoelectric figure of merit by two orders of magnitude compared to its bulk value \cite{si-nw_1,si-nw_2,si-nw_jauho}.
+In semiconductor materials heat transport is governed mostly by phonons and it is previously shown that the thermal conduction is strongly influenced by device dimensions \cite{Dresselhaus08jvacscitechb}.
+For example, it was observed recently that phonon conduction can be reduced without effecting the electronic transport importantly in Si nanowires which leads to an enhancement in the thermoelectric figure of merit by two orders of magnitude compared to its bulk value \cite{Hochbaum08nature,Boukai08nature,Markussen09prb}.
 This decrease in thermal conduction is mainly due to the scattering of phonons at disordered surface whereas electron transfer is maintained by bulk-like states.
 Thus, surface to volume ratio is a parameter to control the transport properties of these devices.
 Graphitic allotropes have the exceptional property that they are one atom tick.
 There is a growing interest in the field of phononic energy transport through carbon based materials.
-It is shown that thermal conductance of nanotubes can be tuned by sliding the inner shell inside the outer shell \cite{tunable_thermal_link}.
+It is shown that thermal conductance of nanotubes can be tuned by sliding the inner shell inside the outer shell \cite{Chang07apl}.